Sonja Blomdahl: Career

-In 1978, Blomdahl served as a teaching assistant at the Pilchuck Glass School (Stanwood, Washington) for Dan Dailey, where she first watched Checco Ongaro demonstrate the incalmo technique.
-She has held teaching positions at the Pratt Fine Arts Center in Seattle; Haystack Mountain School of Crafts in Deer Isle, Maine; and the Appalachian Center in Smithville, Tennessee.
-Blomdahl's first solo exhibition was at the Traver Sutton Gallery in Seattle in 1981.
-She opened her own studio in Seattle in 1983, which remained open until 2009.
-Since the late 2000s, she has moved beyond the symmetrical glass vessels she is known for and worked increasingly with architectural forms.
+Blomdahl served as a teaching assistant to Dan Dailey at Pilchuck Glass School in 1978, where she first observed the incalmo technique.
+She has also taught at Pratt Fine Arts Center in Seattle, Haystack Mountain School of Crafts in Maine, and the Appalachian Center in Tennessee.
+She established her own studio in Seattle in 1983, which remained in operation until 2009.
+Since the late 2000s, her work has expanded beyond symmetrical vessels to include architectural forms.